Kotrotsos/route.js/README.md

 route.js
 ========

-Truly light weight client side router.
+Truly lightweight client side router.

 to use: